 We continue to purchase a range of devices in classrooms including ipads, chromebooks and desktops.
 We have found that these devices, when used within our learning programmes, can significantly enhance student engagement, expand the range of learning experiences that can be offered to students and help students to explore their learning more deeply.

-We are looking to expand the opportunities for students to use devices in classrooms within our learning environment.
-As a result, we have a policy of allowing Year 3-8 students to bring a specific personal device, a Chromebook, to school.
-This will be optional and we will continue to provide devices for student use throughout the school.
+We have a policy of allowing Year 3-8 students to bring a specific personal device, a Chromebook, to school.
+This is optional and we will continue to provide devices for student use throughout the school.

 We see that students will have good use of these devices (6 years) whilst at Kohimarama School.
 We continue to see that the netbook style devices offer the most flexibility for our school purposes and we will in future be purchasing Chromebooks for this reason.
 We see Chromebooks as a reliable and affordable device which makes them ideal for the classroom environment.
 No other personal device will be accepted.